sudhiritengineer/struts/README.md

 Struts 1.3.10 example:
-Sure, let's break down a simple Struts 1.3.10 application into its components and describe the request flow.
+Let's break down a simple Struts 1.3.10 application into its components and describe the request flow.
 Please note that this is a high-level overview and the actual implementation may vary based on your specific requirements.

 Components
 ActionServlet: This is the controller in the MVC architecture.
 It receives all requests from the client9.